-Verify that something is listening for POP3 connections:
+Verify that dovecot is listening for POP3 connections (both IPv4 and IPv6 as below):

-'''

-lsof -i :pop3

-COMMAND PID USER FD TYPE DEVICE SIZE NODE NAME

-dovecot 5200 root 5u IPv4 13788 TCP :pop3 (LISTEN)
+lsof -i :pop3 COMMAND PID USER FD TYPE DEVICE SIZE NODE NAME dovecot 5200 root 5u IPv4 13788 ТСР :pop3 (LISTEN) dovecot 5200 root 5u IPv6 13788 TCP :pop3 (LISTEN)

-'''

-Hmmm, seems its only IPv4.
-Edit the configuration file again and search for IPv6.
+The above should be true by default.
+However, if it is only listening via IPv4, edit the configuration file again and search for IPv6.
 You should see a descriptive comment documenting the listen configurable.
 Set it as suggested to enable IPv4 and IPv6 access: